 Beach Day #2 – Psarou Beach

-That night, we watched our final applause-worthy sunset, had our last Greek meal and – despite our best intentions of getting some sleep before our 7am flight out this morning – managed to stay out dancing until the wee hours.
+That night, we watch our final applause-worthy sunset and savor our last Greek meal.
+And – despite our best intentions to get some sleep before our 7:00am flight in the morning – we manage to stay out dancing until the wee hours.

 Some things never change.